CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 43,900 tm |

-The fourth place belongs to Demag CC 8800-1.
+The fifth place belongs to Demag CC 8800-1.
 The largest crane configuration stops at 240 m.
 This crane was introduced by the German company in 2002 as its biggest crane at that time.
 It was firstly named CC 8800 and gained the “-1” suffix few years later due to an upgrade increasing its capacity to 1,600 tonnes.
-Moreover, Demag launched the optional boom booster kit in 2014, which can further increase the crane’s capacity by up to 90% (max.
-3,040 tonnes).
-The lattice boom crawler is dedicated to executing the most challenging jobs and operates on construction sites all around the globe.

 Maximum Height | 240 m |